Board of Directors

 Click on Photo for Board Member Bio.

 Phoenix-Mesa Gateway Airport is owned and operated by the Phoenix-Mesa Gateway Airport Authority, a Joint Powers Airport Authority comprised of

-the Cities of Mesa and Phoenix, the Towns of Queen Creek and Gilbert, and the Gila River Indian Community.
+the Cities of Mesa, Phoenix and Apache Junction, the Towns of Queen Creek and Gilbert, and the Gila River Indian Community.
 The Airport Authority was formed to develop,

 reuse, operate, and maintain the Airport property and facilities at the former Williams Air Force Base, which closed in September 1993.